Amazon (1780 ship)

-Amazon was launched in France in 1775 under another name and taken in prize in 1780.
+Amazon was launched in France in 1775, under another name and taken in prize in 1780.
 British owners named her Amazon and she became a West Indiaman.
-In 1782 an American letter-of-marque, a former British Royal Navy frigate, captured her, but the Royal Navy quickly recaptured her.
+In 1782, an American letter-of-marque, a former British Royal Navy frigate, captured her, but the Royal Navy quickly recaptured her.
 She then became Dumfries.
 She may have been renamed again.
 She reappeared as Amazon in 1790, and traded between London and Smyrna.
-In 1798 she made one voyage for the British East India Company (EIC) between 1797 and 1798.
-She then made three voyages as a slave ship between 1800 and 1804.
+In 1798, she made one voyage for the British East India Company (EIC) between 1797 and 1798.
+She then made three voyages between 1800 and 1804, as a Liverpool-based slave ship in the triangular trade in enslaved people.
 Her subsequent history is currently obscure.